San Clemente, California: Sports

 San Clemente is known for its many surfing locations, which include Trestles, Lowers, Middles & Uppers, Cotton's Point, Calafia Beach Park, Riviera, Lasuens (most often called Lost Winds), The Hole, T-Street, The Pier, Linda Lane, 204, North Beach and Poche Beach.
 It is also home to Surfing Magazine, The Surfer's Journal, and Longboard Magazine.

 The city has a large concentration of surfboard shapers and manufacturers.
 Additionally, numerous world-renowned surfers were raised in San Clemente or took up long-term residence in town, including Kolohe Andino, Shane Beschen, Mike Parsons (originally from Laguna Beach).

 San Clemente High School has won 6 out of 7 most recent NSSA national surfing titles.

-San Clemente is a designated venue city for the Los Angeles 2028 summer Olympics.
-Trestles will host surfing.
+San Clemente will be the location of the surfing competition for the 2028 Summer Olympics in Los Angeles.
+Trestles will host the competition.